ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -ToList
-Sets the list of addresses in the To header.
+Sets the list of addresses in the To header

 ```yaml
 Type: IgugaMailAddress[]